Jigsaw falling into place: Radiohead announce new 'In Rainbows' puzzle

 The Thom Yorke-fronted band announced the game on social media today (February 25), having released a ‘Com Lag (2plus2isfive)’-inspired puzzle last summer.

-Now available to pre-order through Radiohead’s WASTE website, the 1000-piece jigsaw takes on the aesthetic of the ‘In Rainbows’ artwork by the band’s longtime collaborator Stanley Donwood.
+Now available to pre-order through Radiohead’s WASTE website, the 1000-piece jigsaw takes on the aesthetic of the ‘In Rainbows’ artwork by Stanley Donwood, the group’s longtime collaborator.
 It measures 66cm x 50cm when completed.

 According to an official description, the millboard is made from 100 per cent recycled material and image printed on an FSC paper source with water-based inks.

-You can see a preview image of the game, which is priced at £29.99, below.
+You can see a preview image of the game, which is priced at £29.99, in the tweet below.
 Shipping is expected to begin on April 26.

 A brand new Radiohead jigsaw is available to purchase from the @wastehq store – now that you have completely run out of things to say to each other: https://t.co/z1I3BgLVpS pic.twitter.com/vL9pc0coao